northwood-labs/devsec-ui/content/vulns/freak.md

 ## Overview

-The [FREAK] attack is known as a _downgrade attack_, and reliably breaks U.S. export-grade encryption.
+The [FREAK] attack is known as a _downgrade attack_, which targets handshake messages, particularly DNS information, to exploit vulnerabilities in cipher suites and authentication processes.

-Before the year 2000, the U.S. government required any cryptography that was exported from the U.S. to be subject to either substantially-reduced encryption keys or the use of backdoors in the encryption algorithms known to the U.S. government.
-By modern standards, even in the U.S., these are considered insecure and should not be used.

-Whereas [DROWN](/vulns/drown) focuses on SSLv2, and [Logjam](/vulns/logjam) focuses on Diffie-Hellman key exchanges, _FREAK_ targets export-grade encryption.
+Researchers uncovered that many TLS implementations allow authentication message skipping, making them susceptible to these attacks, especially when using compromised code bases or outdated OpenSSL versions.
+To mitigate risks, organizations should conduct SKIP-TLS risk audits, patch web browsers, and avoid sensitive activities on unsecured networks.

 The best way to avoid this vulnerability is to _only_ allow TLS 1.2 (with recommended cipher suites) and TLS 1.3.